AH-64D-Apache-Official-Project/AH-64D/pages/mpd/perf.md

 ## Other Information
 The PERF page also displays more information than just operating conditions for the helicopter.
 1. PA : Outside pressure
 2. FAT : Free air temperature.
 The current temperature of the air surrounding the helicopter.
+This is controlled by changing the `Aircraft Environmental Settings` under `AH-64D Official Project` in `Addon Options`.
 3. GWT : Current gross weight of the helicopter.
 This takes into account munitions and fuel load.

 CG : Displays the location of the center of gravity of the helicopter.
 Is useful when entering a hover.